 In-House Metallurgy Processes

-We have the world's largest installed capacity of high temperature sintering furnaces - a core process step needed for most metal Binder Jetting alloys.
+DSB Technologies holds the world's largest installed capacity of high temperature sintering furnaces - a core process step needed for most metal Binder Jetting alloys.

 Metal Binder Jetting: Design Features